Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 said to be backward compatible to Nagios.
 In the following examples we are reffering to the Nagios API to be also compatible with Icinga.

-These monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
+Both monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
 Please refer to the respective documentation for more information.